 Depending on how well the apprenticeship went, they’ll be more than happy to recommend you for better jobs later on.

-4. You Don’t have to Go the Apprentice Route
+4. You Don’t Have to Go the Apprentice Route

 There are also many other alternative routes you can take if you want to gain experience and don’t want to go for apprentice work.
 Apprentice jobs don’t always have the best pay and you might not always get to do what you really like.

-However, experience is really not something you can get around in this business and most contractors won’t work with people unless they have a minimum of experience.
+However, the experience is really not something you can get around in this business and most contractors won’t work with people unless they have a minimum of experience.

 One way you could get experience is by being a volunteer.
-Volunteering on a construction site is a great way to get some notches behind your belt and give back at the same time.
+Volunteering at a construction site is a great way to get some notches behind your belt and give back at the same time.

 5. You Can Get Work Abroad as Well

 The construction sector is a very vibrant scene and great for people who aren’t afraid to get their hands dirty and have a genuine love for building.
-If you think that’s the field for you, then consider all the options available and choose the path that suits you the best.
+If you think that’s the field for you, then, consider all the options available and choose the path that suits you the best.